In this article we are going to discuss about Extension Method with examples in C#.

 What are Extension Methods in C#?
 When to use extension methods?

 Extension methods allow you to add new methods to existing types without modifying their source code.
-You can define an extension method by creating a static method in a static class, with the this keyword in the parameter list of the first parameter.

 using System;